-These two-semester courses explore emerging technologies and interaction design based upon user experience research.
-Students engage in research and apply functional analysis techniques, task and user modeling methodologies that lead to strategic thinking in their designs.
-Emphasis is placed on developing a proficiency in communicating complex information in simple terms for client presentation and product development.
-In-class projects complement the main Design Studio and thesis projects.
+Explore emerging technologies and interaction design based upon user experience research.
+Students apply functional analysis techniques, task and user modeling methodologies that lead to strategic thinking in their designs.
+Emphasis is on developing a proficiency in communicating and presenting complex information in simple terms for client presentation and product development.
+In class projects complement the main Design Studio and thesis projects.

-Corequisites: PRDS 400/401 Design Studio V/VI.
+Co-requisites: PRDS 400/401 Design Studio V/VI.